Ringo-Star/UCB_CS61B/README.md

 ## Lec 1: Introduction to Java

-When we execute java file in a terminal, we need to first compile "~.java" to "~.class", for some reasons: 1. "~.class" has been type checked to avoid errors.
-2. "~.class" is easier for computer to understand.
-3. minor benefit: others only see your "~.class" file, not source code[security]
+When we execute java file in a terminal, we need to first compile ".java" to ".class", for some reasons: 1. ".class" has been type checked to avoid errors.
+2. ".class" is easier for computer to understand.
+3. minor benefit: others only see your ".class" file, not source code[security]

 Compile in Gitbash: `$ javac yourfile.java`